Uruguayans vote for president with eyes on likely runoff

 But opponents have capitalized on growing disenchantment with the government over slowing economic growth and rising insecurity.

-Polls give the Broad Front's Daniel Martínez, the socialist former mayor of Montevideo, an edge over his strongest rival, Luis Lacalle Pou, a centrist former lawmaker from the National Party.
-But neither is expected to get the 50% plus one vote needed to win outright and avoid a runoff in November.
+Polls gave the Broad Front's Daniel Martínez, the socialist former mayor of Montevideo, an edge over his strongest rival, Luis Lacalle Pou, a centrist former lawmaker from the National Party.
+But neither was expected to get the 50% plus one vote needed to win outright and avoid a runoff in November.

 With the Broad Front at the helm, Uruguay has seen significant economic growth.
 Poverty has dropped dramatically, to 8.1%, while the legalization of gay marriage, abortion, and the sale of marijuana in pharmacies has strengthened the country's reputation as a trailblazer in the region.